brentcroft/pi-cam-object-detection-service/README.md

 # pi-cam-object-detection-service

 This kit provides the Pi Cam Object Detection Service.
-The service is designed to run 24x7 on a Pi with a camera, and to produce output suitable for ground truth harvesting.
+The service is designed to run 24x7 on a Pi with a camera, to survive restarts, and to produce output suitable for ground truth harvesting.

 The following animation demonstrates the key features: